Best Travel Money Card for 2026: How to Pay Abroad Without Getting Ripped Off

 |---|---|---|

-| Coffee, restaurants, shops | Wise | Best exchange rate, no fees |
+| Coffee, restaurants, shops | Wise | Clear conversion screen; good fee visibility |

-| ATM cash withdrawal | Wise (then Revolut) | Free within monthly limits |
+| ATM cash withdrawal | Wise (then Revolut) | Use within the current monthly allowance, then check fees |

 | Hotel check-in deposit | Credit card | Ties up credit not cash + purchase protection |